irishgeeks/quiz-2025-info-pack/README.md

 * Prizes (x5 vouchers for 1st/2nd/3rd each) -- **Note we are only accepting vouchers as prizes**
 * Catering

-Enquiries, please email vicky@eventgeek.ie.
+Enquiries, please email irishgeeks@eventgeek.ie.

 ## Hugs to the following Community Partners (in alphabetical order):
-If you are an Irish tech community organiser and want to support the quiz and listed here, email vicky@eventgeek.ie.
+If you are an Irish tech community organiser and want to support the quiz and listed here, email irishgeeks@eventgeek.ie.

 * [Coding Grace](https://www.codinggrace.com/)
 * [GameCraft](https://www.gamecraft.it/)